Washpool World Heritage Trails

 Phone reception: No

-Please note that for environmental reasons we are a ‘cupless’ event and there will be no disposable drink cups available at aid stations or the finish line.
+Note: for environmental reasons, this is a ‘cupless’ event.
+No disposable drink cups will be available at aid stations or the finish line.

 Mandatory Gear

-Mandatory Gear will be checked at bib collection and must be carried at all times during the run:
+Mandatory Gear will be checked at bib collection and must be carried for the entire run:

 Water bottles or hydration bladder with capacity to carry 1 litre of fluid.
-Mandatory, and will be checked at the aid station, that runners carry 1 litre of fluid (2 litres recommended) out of the 13.5km aid station.
+Mandatory, and will be checked at the aid station, that you carry 1 litre of fluid (2 litres recommended or mandatory if forecasted over 23c) out of the 14.2km aid station.

-500 calories of emergency food (e.g. 4 x muesli bars) that you do not intend to consume
+250 calories of emergency food that you do not intend to consume (e.g. 2 x muesli bars)

 Fully charged mobile phone that is switched on with Emergency Plus app downloaded.
 It is only recommended (not mandatory) that you download an offline map of the course.